In December 2005, the highly regarded science magazine Nature decided to test the two most authoritative sources of knowledge both offline and online.

 One of these organisations had been publishing since 1768, the other had been in existence 5 years.

 However, the most important outcome of this result was that the Wikipedia errors were updated and fixed the following day.
 There was no need to wait for the next edition.

 To one organisation, information is alive and dynamic; to the other, information comes to a dead-stop when it is published.
 Everything needs to wait for the next edition.

 Online we have a mountain of feedback to helps us maintain a living, breathing entity.
 We have keywords to understand the language visitors are using to find us; we have paths to understand how visitors are traversing the site; we have entry and exit pages to understand when they arrive and where they leave.

 We need to make better use of these tools to modify and arrange our site to better cater for visitor needs.
 And we do this.
 More importantly, we need to realise that we are a content publishing organisation and provide relevant content to visitors as they arrive.

 Look at the way that Amazon remembers your previous selections.
 It’s actually invisible.
-For a good explanation of what is happening, see this article: The Spongebob Squarepants Explanation of Interaction Models.

 Print used to be King.
 The King is dead.

 Online is the new King.
 Online use of WhitePages and YellowPages passed the offline version years ago.
 Online classifieds such as jobs, real estate, auctions, have become more important than their offline counterparts.